 These shops may be worth a visit if you have a longer stay in New York.

 I’ve been to Knit-A-Way a few times, since the shop is around the corner from my dad’s apartment in Boerum Hill, Brooklyn.
+(Updated to add: Knit-A-Way moved to Flatbush Avenue between Flatlands Avenue and Kings Highway in 2014.
+I have not visited the new location, but I hear it has a very similar selection.)
 There is a large selection of yarns not generally seen in the fancy yarn shops.
 The store has a mix of big box brands and higher end yarns, which is great if you are on a budget.
 The store owner is an interesting character and is allergic to wool, so all the wool is located towards the back of the shop.
 On occasion, she has been known to close early or go on vacation (with a little sign left on the door), so a phone call before visiting may be in order.
 I recently learned that Tatyana Mirer teaches here, and I’d like to take her Bruges lace class.
 (Updated to add: I took the class with Tatyana in June, 2012, and it was wonderful!)

 La Casita is very small and is equal parts yarn shop and hang-out spot.
 They have a tiny cafe which serves tasty treats and alcohol :).
 You may not find the yarn you are looking for since they have a smallish inventory (and the prices are steep), but you will definitely make friends and have fun crocheting or knitting here.
 They also have a nice collection of notions, needles, and hooks.
 They are open late, too (until 10 p.m. on weeknights), so you would be able to squeeze in a visit after a long day.
 Smith Street in Boerum Hill/Carroll Gardens, Brooklyn, has recently become a hipster haven with many nice eateries and other shopping options in the nearby area that you can check out before or after your visit.